 What’s On Now

 Kensington Palace is open to the public all year round.
-Guests can take audio guides that lead them throughout many different parts of the Palace, explaining the history, people and stories that fill every room of the Palace.
-Guests are NOT able to see where William and Kate live but can visit the old State Apartments which date back to the original building are on display.
+Guests can take audio guides that lead them throughout many different parts of the Palace, explaining the history, people, and stories that fill every room of the Palace.